progrium/duplex/README.md

  * Serialization format
  * Framed transport
  * Auth mechanism
- * Everything else
+ * Whatever else

 ## Tour

-Duplex is an RPC protocol designed for dynamic and some statically-typed languages that focuses on advanced RPC semantics and stays out of object serialization.
-It lets you pick how to marshal objects, whether with JSON, msgpack, protobuf, BERT, BSON, or anything custom.
+Duplex is an RPC protocol designed for dynamic (and some statically-typed) languages that focuses on advanced RPC semantics and not object or frame serialization.
+This lets you pick how to marshal objects, whether with JSON, msgpack, protobuf, BERT, BSON, or anything custom.

 ```javascript
 // rpc setup using json